Vanille-N/tree-borrows/model/treebor.md

 argument to a function aliases with other pointers.
 In Rust, mutable and shared references are both marked `noalias`.

-> noalias
+> `noalias`

->> This indicates that memory locations accessed via pointer values based on the argument are not also accessed, during the execution of the function, via pointer values not based on the argument or return value.
+>> This indicates that memory locations accessed via pointer values based on the argument are not also accessed, during the execution of the function, via pointer values not based on the argument.
 This guarantee only holds for memory locations that are modified, by any means, during the execution of the function.

 > --- from the [LLVM Language Reference Manual](https://llvm.org/docs/LangRef.html)